Earthship

 The architectural drawing of their Earthship home is featured at the head of this article.

-They stayed in an Earthship prior to building one, and became convinced of the wisdom of the design when they enjoyed a steady indoor temperature of 18°C whilst overnight temperatures had fallen to 7°C outside.
+They stayed in an Earthship prior to building one, and became convinced of the wisdom of the design when they enjoyed a steady indoor temperature of 18°C whilst overnight temperatures had fallen to 7° ;C outside.
 The design incorporates ‘earth tubes’ through which air travels by natural convection to maintain a ‘chill room’ at a temperature of 10°C …in spite of soaring desert temperatures.

 Energy harvest, storage, and supply.

-Evie and Tristan’s land is remote from the electricity grid – they didn’t even ask the energy supplier to quote for connection to the electricity grid when they learned that their neighbor – a few years previously – had a grid-connection quote for over a quarter of a million dollars.
+Evie and Tristan’ s land is remote from the electricity grid – they didn’t even ask the energy supplier to quote for connection to the electricity grid when they learned that their neighbor – a few years previously – had a grid-connection quote for over a quarter of a million dollars.
 Enough said.

 They decided to install off-grid solar-based private power – a system which is expected to provide 15000kWh of free energy per year.
-The System has been installed by MyEnergy who have over ten years experience of providing residential and commercial power solutions.
+The System has been installed by MyEnergy who have over ten years of experience of providing residential and commercial power solutions.
 It comprises:

 - 36 Solar Panels 370W providing 13.3kWp